alexbain/alexbain.github.com/source/_posts/2013-01-07-use-your-raspberrypi-to-power-a-company-dashboard.markdown

 ### 0: Make sure your RaspberryPi is fully updated

 Before you get started I highly recommend you follow my [RaspberryPi Quickstart](/blog/2013/01/04/raspberrypi-quickstart/) guide to get your RaspberryPi updated to the latest OS and Firmware.
+That post also includes links to the case and peripherals I purchased for this project.

 ### 1: Install Chromium